Operations Visa Sponsorship Jobs in Washington

 Which companies sponsor visas for operations roles in Washington?

-Amazon, Microsoft, Boeing, and Starbucks are among Washington's most consistent H-1B sponsors for operations roles, given their large operational footprints in the Seattle metro area.
+Amazon, Microsoft, Boeing, and Starbucks are among Washington's most consistent H-1B visa sponsors for operations roles, given their large operational footprints in the Seattle metro area.
 T-Mobile, Costco, and Expedia also appear regularly in Department of Labor LCA filings for operations-related positions, including supply chain, logistics, and operations management titles.

 Which visa types are most common for operations roles in Washington?